-Stichting Fly Aware is a non-profit foundation, a knowledge- and information centre for crew, frequent flyers and professionals in health care.
-We offer tips to stay as fit and healthy as possible.
-For people with health issues after flying we offer information, support and advice.
-Besides that, we are strongly promoting the recognition of Aerotoxic Syndrome as an occupational disease, and the improvement of air quality on board of aircraft.
+Stichting Fly Aware is a non-profit foundation, a knowledge and information center for crew members, frequent flyers, and healthcare professionals.
+We provide tips to stay as fit and healthy as possible.
+For individuals experiencing symptoms after flying, we offer information, support, and advice.
+Additionally, we advocate for the recognition of Aerotoxic Syndrome as an occupational disease and for the improvement of air quality on board aircraft.

 The information offered is obtained from scientific research results and other relevant publications.
 Our many contacts with doctors, therapists, cockpit- and cabin crew and frequent flyers provide additional, valuable data.
 We bundle all that knowledge and experience to share with you.
 We also use them to further develop treatment protocols for health issues related to air travel.
 Therefore we invite everyone who could contribute to this research to contact Stichting Fly Aware.